Alfresco/alfresco-ng2-components/docs/task-list.component.md

 </adf-tasklist>
 ```

-You can also use custom schema declaration as shown below:
+You can also use static custom schema declaration as shown below:

-define custom schema in the app.config.json as shown below json format.
+define static custom schema in the app.config.json as shown below json format.

 ```json
 "adf-task-list": {